-At the entrance of Maaemo we were met by a new kind of greeting.
-Head chef Esben Holmboe-Bang and restaurant manager Benjamin Ausland stood outside and waited for us, and the entire front of house was lined up further inside the hallway.
-This reminded me of the famous “welcome” at Noma, except at Noma all the chefs come out of the kitchen to say hi as well.
+I don’t always eat my dinners at Maaemo when I am in Oslo, but when I do, it’s fun to bring someone who hasn’t been there before.
+This evening, a table for two was booked at the chef’s table in the test kitchen upstairs.
+We ordered an Uber Black for the occasion because you might as well arrive at Maaemo in style.
+At the entrance of Maaemo, we were met by a new kind of greeting.
+Head chef Esben Holmboe Bang and restaurant manager Benjamin Ausland stood outside and waited for us, and the entire front of house was lined up further inside the hallway.
+This reminded me of the famous “Noma welcome,” except at Noma all the chefs come out of the kitchen to say hi as well.
 Well, lo and behold, as we walked up the stairs to the test kitchen all the chefs did indeed come out to greet us.
-The kitchen in Maaemo is located on the second floor, and the chef’s table has a direct view to the team at work.
+The kitchen in Maaemo is located on the second floor, and the chef’s table has a direct view of the busy kitchen.
 This reservation is a unique experience and highly recommended if the table is available.

 My last visit to Maaemo was in early February, a few weeks prior to the launch of the 2016 Michelin Nordic Guide.
 Since I had a good feeling that Maaemo would get their third star I had prepared a video from that visit, which I published the moment it was announced on stage by the Michelin Guide’s international director Michael Ellis.
-I recommend to have a look at that video if you want to get the true sense of what a meal at this level looks like.
+I recommend to check out that video if you want to get the true sense of what a meal at this level looks like.
 This latest visit was an evening of celebration and not work.
 Thus, I only captured a few of the new dishes we got in the test kitchen.

-My Favorite New Dishes in the Test Kitchen
+New Dishes in the Test Kitchen

 Have you experienced the magic of Maaemo?
 Please share your story in a comment.